-- Hair should be not shorter than a grade 1 all over. - No extreme graduated or stepped haircuts e.g. hair which is shaved less than a grade 1 at the sides and long on top.
+- Hair should be not shorter than a grade 1 all over. - No extreme graduated or stepped hair cuts e.g. hair which is shaved less than a grade 1 at the sides and long

-3. Design
+Design

-- No lines or patterns are to be shaved into the hair or eyebrow. - No extremes in sculpted or styled hair.
+- No lines or patterns are to be shaved into the hair or eye brow. - No extremes in sculpted or styled hair.

-Woodlands School welcomes the variety of appearances brought by individual styles and choices, religious requirements regarding dress will be treated sensitively and will be agreed on an individual basis by the Head Teacher but must confirm to Health and Safety and Security Regulations.
-The wearing of e.g., saris, turbans, skullcaps, hijabs, kippahs, and derical collars, arising from particular cultural/religious norms are seen as part of welcoming diversity.
+Woodlands School welcomes the variety of appearances brought by individual styles and choices, religious requirements regarding dress will be treated sensitively and will be agreed on an individual basis by the Head Teacher, but must confirm to Health and Safety and Security Regulations.
+The wearing of, e.g., saris, turbans, skullcaps, hijabs, kippahs and clerical collars, arising from particular cultural/religious norms are seen as part of welcoming diversity.